Gigitsu/torchpress/blogs/deep_learning_with_torch_step_2_nn_containers.md

-The Long path to Deep Learning using Torch: part 2
+The Long way of Deep Learning with Torch: part 2
 ============
 **Abstract:** In this post we analyze how to build complex neural networks using the container classes.